 So I carried out experiments from which I learned that none of the liquid adhesives could satisfy both criteria.
 I then delayed my projects until I came across glue sheets which satisfied both requirements.
 In this case, the prototype saved me the stress of creating unusable greeting cards that would fall apart.

-For instance, In this transparent Valentines Day card, I started with the greeting card sketch.
+For instance, In this transparent Valentines Day card, I started with the sketch.
 However, when it was time to put all the parts together, I realized it was best to turn that design into a prototype and place it inside the card as a template for cutting the edges and showing where the various pieces fit.

 When this prototype revealed that the size of this unique wedding invitation that animates with a spin was too big for the glue sheets I intended to use, I had two options: either get larger glue sheets or reduce the size of the card.
 I was happy to choose the latter.